smastelini/smastelini.github.io/content/posts/unespecified-features.md

 ### 2.2.
 The problem and the elephant in the room

-Here is the thing: the mean of "best" is defined via a statistical test.
+Here is the thing: the meaning of "best" is defined via a statistical test.
 This literally took me years to figure out.
 I cannot count how many times I have read the following portion of the HAT classifier code without not getting its meaning ([permalink](https://github.com/online-ml/river/blob/6f390b51b25f87989b463e11bd0460a9bf83e069/river/tree/nodes/hatc_nodes.py#L215-L229)):

 ```python